-This paper is organized as follows.
-Paragraph 2 presents some indicators of the macro structure and evolution of selected tax systems over the period 1970-2000, focusing on tax ratios by legal and economic categories and on the allocation of revenues across sub-sectors of general government.
-Paragraph 3 illustrates some common features of current tax systems (personal and corporate income taxes and consumption-based taxes), presenting some indicators to measure and compare their equity and efficiency.
-Finally, paragraph 4 discusses briefly some common micro-policy issues that have arisen recently in the debate on tax design in the selected European experiences.
+This chapter is organized as follows.
+Paragraph 1.2 presents some indicators of the macro structure and evolution of the selected tax systems over the period 1970-2000, focusing on tax ratios by legal and economic categories and on the allocation of revenues across sectors of government.
+Paragraph 1.3 illustrates some common features of the current tax systems (personal and corporate income taxes and consumption-based taxes), presenting some indicators to measure and compare their equity and efficiency.
+Finally, paragraph 1.4 discuss briefly some common micro-policy issues that have arisen recently in the discussion of tax design in the selected European experiences.

-2. Tax systems: structure and developments
+1.2.
+Tax systems: structure and developments

 Even if it's only a rough indicator of the tax burden across time and countries, the ratio of taxes to GDP is a useful scaling factor and a signal of the country's preference for the size of the public sector (OECD 2000a).
-According to OECD (2002a)1 in the past 30 years (1970-2000, see Table 1) tax ratios generally increased in OECD Countries (by 9.1 percentage points) and 15 EU Countries (by 11.2 percentage points).
+According to OECD (2002a) in the past 30 years (1970-2000, see Table 1.1) tax ratios generally increased in OECD Countries (by 9.1 percentage points) and 15 EU Countries (by 11.2 percentage points).
 For the selected EU Countries the rise has been lower (about eight percentage points).
-More recent developments (2001) suggest the trend increase in the OECD area may be
+More recent developments (2001) suggest the trend increase in the OECD area may be ending.
+A part from France, the provisional data for 2001 show light decreases (Ireland, Germany, Netherlands and Italy) or constant trends (Spain and the UK).